How to Form a Alaska LLC in 10 Steps

 1. Pick a Name for Your Company.

-You might also ask that a filing company like SunDuc run your name search.
+You might also ask that a filing company like SunDuc run your name search or reserve your LLC name for you.
 For this, we charge a small fee.

 Finally, don’t forget to make sure there’s not a registered trademark on the name you choose.